leafy-psx/Pico-TMP117-Library/README.md

-# TMP117 Library for Raspberry Pi Pico C SDK
+# TMP117 Library for Raspberry Pi Pico SDK

 This version is designed as an **INTERFACE** library for the Raspberry Pi Pico SDK.